Old Catholic Church of the Netherlands: Reformation and Jansenism

 The apostolic vicariate was reduced to a mission sui iuris by Pope Benedict XIII in 1727.

-Most Dutch Catholics nevertheless continued to follow the pope, first under missionary administrative structures and, from 1853, under the reestablished episcopal hierarchy in the Netherlands, when Catholics were permitted to worship publicly after two and a half centuries of secret and private religious worship.
+In 1853, under the reestablished episcopal hierarchy in the Netherlands, Catholics were permitted to worship publicly after two and a half centuries of secret and private religious worship.
+After reestablishment of the episcopal hierarchy in the Netherlands in 1853 by Pope Pius IX, the breakaway Church of Utrecht adopted the name "Old Catholic Church" to distinguish itself from the newly created Roman hierarchy by its seniority in the Netherlands.

 Vatican I

-After reestablishment of the episcopal hierarchy in the Netherlands in 1853 by Pope Pius IX, the breakaway Church of Utrecht adopted the name "Old Catholic Church" to distinguish itself from the newly created Roman hierarchy by its seniority in the Netherlands.
 In 1870 the First Vatican Council was convened, and the bishops of the Church of Utrecht were not invited because they were not seen as being in communion with the Holy See.
-At the First Vatican Council, papal primacy in jurisdiction and the Catholic dogma of papal infallibility were defined, to the objection of the Old Catholic Church of the Netherlands and some communities in Germany, Austria and Switzerland.
+At the First Vatican Council, papal supremacy in jurisdiction and the Catholic dogma of papal infallibility were defined.

 Several separate communities were formed at this time and sought apostolic succession from the Old Catholic Archbishop of Utrecht, eventually forming the Union of Utrecht of the Old Catholic Churches, and these German speaking communities adopted the name Old Catholic.
 The schism was able to continue.

 Doctrine

-Old Catholics have celebrated Mass in the vernacular virtually since their foundation, even if not everywhere, doing so as early as the 18th century in Utrecht.
-They reject the Catholic dogmas of the Immaculate Conception and Assumption of Mary as well as papal infallibility.
 Old Catholics believe they preserve ancient Catholic doctrine through adherence to the "ancient Catholic faith".
 Their practice of private confession has fallen into disuse in most areas.
 Since 1878, Old Catholic clergy have been allowed to marry at any time.
-It would also seem that, by the beginning of the 20th century, the Eucharistic fast had been abandoned, along with Benediction of the Blessed Sacrament and the veneration of the saints; in his declaration of ecclesial independence of December 29, 1910, Arnold Harris Mathew wrote to the Old Catholics of Utrecht deploring the lack of these practices among Old Catholics on the European continent.
+It would also seem that, by the beginning of the 20th century, the Eucharistic fast had been abandoned, along with practice of Eucharistic Adoration, and the veneration of the saints.

 Old Catholic Archbishops of Utrecht

 The Metropolitan Archbishop of Utrecht (not to be confused with the Catholic prelate who holds the same title) is the leader of the Old Catholic Church of the Netherlands, and chairman of its governing bodies.
-He is also ex officio the primate (primus inter pares leader) of the entire Old Catholic Church.

 The current archbishop is Bernd Wallet.
-Individual national or regional Old Catholic churches maintain a degree of autonomy, similar to the practice of the Anglican Communion, so that each diocese of the Old Catholic Union of Utrecht has a diocesan bishop, and countries with more than one diocese have a bishop who is appointed "bishop in charge" (or similar title).
-All, however, recognise the Archbishop of Utrecht as primate.